 Atrium Health Maternity Centers are family-friendly and offer the birth parent and their family a memorable experience as they meet their newest family member and introduce them to the world.

 Teammates enrolled in one of the LiveWELL Health Plans can use the Cost-Estimator Tool powered by Castlight to help budget for their baby.

 If you are a full-time teammate, 30 standard hours or more, you will need to contact MetLife to initiate your claim for your Short-Term Disability benefit no earlier than 30 days before your anticipated first day of missed work by calling (800) 421-7014.
 When you call, have your healthcare provider contact information available.

 |Breast Pump Reimbursement||

 Teammates who are parents giving birth, who participate in one of the LiveWELL Health Plans and are within their third trimester, may purchase a breast pump at an Atrium Health gift shop and submit their receipt and breast pump reimbursement form to MedCost for reimbursement.
 They may also contact MedCost for available online DME service options or questions regarding breast pump rental reimbursement.
-To purchase a pump in Cleveland, contact Lactation Services at 980-487-3887.
+To purchase a pump in Cleveland County, contact Lactation Services at 980-487-3887.
+Purchase is limited to one per pregnancy.
+Purchase from a retail store is not covered.

 |Revising Your Maternity Leave||

-If the teammate’s first day of missed work differs from their Leave of Absence approval date, they should contact Leave of Absence by calling 704-631-1500 to start the parental benefit accordingly.
+If the teammate’s first day of missed work differs from their Leave of Absence approval date, they should contact HR Leave Administration by calling 704-631-1500 to start the parental benefit accordingly.
 The teammate should request that their healthcare provider send a note to HRServiceCenter@AtriumHealth.org or by fax to 704-446-6624 to revise their Parental Leave.

 Teammates should call MetLife for Short-Term Disability to confirm their date of delivery at (800) 421-7014.

 When the teammate’s Short-Term Disability ends, they should communicate their PTO preferences with their manager, including when PTO payments should begin.

 |Adding Your Child to Your Benefits||

 Teammates can add their new family member to their LiveWELL Health Plan within 31 days of delivery by completing the Benefits Enrollment Change Form.

 |Returning to Work||